dodohjin/croffleme/README.md

 # croffleme

-It is a website of virtual dessert cafe that mainly sells croffles and drinks.
+It is a website of a virtual dessert cafe that mainly sells croffles and drinks.

-Try to embody the whole order process by vanila javascript.
+Try to embody the whole order process with vanilla javascript.

 References
  - Code source: https://codepen.io/elieb77/pen/rNMMEdo